Abuudiii/Perishable-Supply-Chain/README.md

 <em>Rushang Shah</em> <br>

 <br>
-<p>Feel free to leave feedback on how to improve on this project further.
+<p>Feel free to leave feedback and advice on how to improve on this project further.
 Thanks! :)</p>